scm-manager/.github/CONTRIBUTING.md

 ## Contributing Code

 You are welcome to contribute code in order to fix a bug or to implement a new feature.
-Contributions must be licensed under the [MIT License](LICENSE.txt)
+Contributions must be licensed under [AGPL-3.0-only](LICENSE.txt)

 ## Contributing Documentation

 You are welcome to contribute documentation to the project.
-Contributions must be licensed under the same license as code, the [MIT License](LICENSE.txt)
+Contributions must be licensed under the same license as code, the [AGPL-3.0-only](LICENSE.txt)

 ## Pull Request Checklist